rlabbe/filterpy/README.rst

 Requirements
 ------------

-numpy and scipy Python 2 or 3 matplotlib
+NumPy and SciPy Python 2 or 3 matplotlib

 I haven't extensively tested backwards compatibility - I use the Anaconda distribution, and so I am on Python 3.4 and 2.7.5, along with